King of Mahjong: Box office

-The film was theatrically released in Singapore on 19 February 2015 marked the first day of Chinese New Year, and in Malaysia on 26 February, it grossed RM$2.4 million at the box office after its first four days of release, leading the weekly box office.
-As of 6 March 2015, the film has grossed RM$3 million.
+The film grossed RM$2.4 million at the box office after its first four days of release, leading the weekly box office.
+As of 6 March 2015, the film grossed RM$3 million.
+The report by the Infocomm Media Development Authority in 2017 showed the box office for King of Mahjong at S$820,000.
+The 2015 report from the Hong Kong Film Development Council shows the film had a box office of HK$36,648.